animesh-chakrabarty/OOPs/basics/README.md

 Two or more methods can have the same name inside the same class if they accept different arguments.

 _IMP: If we change only the return type of the method that won't work if both methods have same no. of arguments or the arguments are of same data type_

+## Constructor
+- It is a block of code similar to method.
+It is called when an object is created

+- If a class doesn't have a constructor, Java compiler creates a default constructor during run-time.
+The default constructor initializes the instance variables with the default values

+_IMP: If any constructor is defined in the class, the default constructor provided by the compiler will be inaccessible_

+##